Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Motivation

 As discussed in Section~\ref{sec:background}, log parsing converts unstructured logs into structured ones, which can then be processed by log-based analysis techniques like anomaly detection.
 It is quite natural to speculate that log parsing results can affect anomaly detection results.
 Intuitively, the research literature has assumed that inaccurate log parsing results leads to inaccurate anomaly detection results.
 However, this hypothesis has not been fully investigated in the literature, except for one empirical study~\cite{le2022log} and one analytical investigation~\cite{shin2021theoretical}.

 \citet{le2022log} recently presented an empirical work investigating several aspects that can impact Deep Learning (DL)-based anomaly detection approaches, such as training data selection, data grouping, class distribution, data noise, and early detection ability.
 One of their experiments considering data noise assessed the impact of noise deriving from log parsing results.
 Specifically, they used four log parsing techniques (Drain~\cite{he2017drain}, Spell~\cite{du2016spell}, AEL~\cite{jiang2008abstracting}, and IPLoM~\cite{makanju2009clustering}) to generate log parsing results for two log datasets (BGL~\cite{oliner2007supercomputers} and Spirit~\cite{oliner2007supercomputers}).
 Then, for each log dataset, they used the different log parsing results as input of five anomaly detection approaches (DeepLog~\cite{du2017deeplog}, LogAnomaly~\cite{meng2019loganomaly}, PLELog~\cite{yang2021semi}, LogRobust~\cite{zhang2019robust}, and CNN~\cite{lu2018detecting}), and measured the accuracy of the latter.
-Their experimental results showed that log parsing approaches highly influence the accuracy of anomaly detection approaches; for example, the F1-Score of DeepLog on Spirit logs~\cite{oliner2007supercomputers} decreases from $0.755$ to $0.609$ when Drain is used instead of IPLoM for log parsing.
+Their experimental results showed that log parsing approaches highly influence the accuracy of anomaly detection; for example, the F1-Score of DeepLog on Spirit logs~\cite{oliner2007supercomputers} decreases from $0.755$ to $0.609$ when Drain is used instead of IPLoM for log parsing.

 Although this is the first clear evidence showing the impact of log parsing results on anomaly detection accuracy, the scope of the underlying study is limited.
-For example, it does not quantitatively assess the accuracy of log parsing; therefore, it is still unclear if inaccurate log parsing results lead to inaccurate anomaly detection results.
+For example, it simply uses different log parsing results (produced by different tools) without quantitatively assessing the accuracy of the log parsing tools; therefore, the relationship between log parsing accuracy and anomaly detection accuracy remains unclear.
 To this end, we define our first research question as follows: \textbf{\emph{RQ1 - To which extent does the accuracy of log parsing affect the accuracy of anomaly detection?}}

 As summarized in Section~\ref{sec:distinguishability}, \citet{shin2021theoretical} recently proposed a theoretical framework determining the ideal log parsing results for anomaly detection by introducing the concept of ``distinguishability'' for log parsing results.
 It is argued that, rather than accuracy as previously assumed, what really matters is the extent to which log parsing results are distinguishable.
 However, to the best of our knowledge, there is no empirical work assessing quantitatively distinguishability in log parsing results and its impact on anomaly detection accuracy.
 Therefore, we define our second research question as follows: \textbf{\emph{RQ2 - How does the accuracy of anomaly detection vary with distinguishability of log parsing results?}}